ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 Using test data builders has really improved the readability of my test automation code.
 I've always had the nagging feeling though that the readability could be improved.
 Even when using a fairly simple builder, the code seems clunky to me most of the time.

 Here's my initial take on a builder to create a simple `Person` object.
-It creates a man called 'Sherlock Holmes' living at 221B Baker Street, London.
+It creates **a man called 'Sherlock Holmes' living at 221B Baker Street, London**.
 Although I only specify a name, gender and address it's still a lot of code for just three properties.

 ```csharp
 Person sherlock = new PersonBuilder()